Creating an Apache Kafka® cluster

 -

-Specify the number of Apache Kafka® broker hosts to be located in each of the selected availability zones.
+Specify the number of Apache Kafka® broker hosts to place in each of the selected availability zones.

-When choosing the number of hosts, keep in mind that:
+When selecting the number of hosts, consider the following:

-- You cannot set the number of broker hosts manually if you use KRaft (combined mode) as the coordination service.
+- You cannot set the number of broker hosts manually if using KRaft (combined mode) as the coordination service.

-- You need to set the number of brokers manually if you use KRaft (on separate hosts) as the coordination service.
-When you create a multiple-host cluster, three dedicated KRaft hosts are added to it.
+- You need to set the number of brokers manually if using KRaft (on separate hosts) as the coordination service.
+A new multi-host cluster will automatically get three dedicated KRaft hosts.

-- Replication is possible if there are at least two hosts per Managed Service for Apache Kafka® cluster.
+- You need at least two hosts to enable replication in a Managed Service for Apache Kafka® cluster.

-- There are conditions to satisfy to enable high availability of a Managed Service for Apache Kafka® cluster.
+- High availability of a Managed Service for Apache Kafka® cluster depends on meeting specific conditions.

 -

-Under Coordination service, choose one of the options:
+Under Coordination service, select one of these options:

 -

-KRaft (on separate hosts): A broker and a KRaft metadata controller are on separate hosts.
+KRaft (on separate hosts): Broker and KRaft metadata controller are on separate hosts.

 -